bozotics/bozotics.github.io/_posts/2020-11-25-perspective-draft.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aH07qF_bhgA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In terms of the robot’s actual usefulness, well... it’s a good show piece that’s for sure...
+In terms of the robot’s actual usefulness, well... it’s a good show piece that’s for sure.
 But still, while not exactly the most practical robot, it will offer us a chance to conduct our own unique exploration into flying legged robots, combining two forms of locomotion that we rarely get exposed to in our typical competitions.

 Progress on this hexapod has been rather slow since it is mostly for personal research and fun only.
-Nonetheless, we have started on a basic design as well as run through some numbers, and current estimates place the hexapod’s maximum wingspan to be over a metre with a mass of at least 3 kg, which means this is sure to be a monstrous thing to deal with. *(insert evil laughter)* We have also recently bought the 60 kg⋅cm servos that we will be using, in order to experiment with its torque and make more accurate estimations.
+Nonetheless, we have started on a basic design as well as run through some numbers, and current estimates place the hexapod’s maximum wingspan to be 1.5 metres with a mass of at least 3 kg, which means this is sure to be a monstrous thing to deal with. *(insert evil laughter)* We have also recently bought the 60 kg⋅cm servos that we will be using, in order to experiment with its torque and make more accurate estimations.

-{% include figure image_path="/assets/images/60kg-vs-sg90.jpg" alt="60 kgcm servo vs SG90 servo" caption="Size comparison of 60 kg⋅cm servo with a standard SG90 servo" %}
+{% include figure image_path="/assets/images/60kg-vs-sg90.jpg" alt="60 kgcm servo vs SG90 servo" caption="Size comparison of a 60 kg⋅cm servo with a standard SG90 servo" %}

 ---